KeckObservatoryArchive/data-evaluation-and-processing/doc/dev-notes.md

 ## MISC notes:
 - The NIRES echelle spectrograph (NR) and slit viewing camera (NI) are spreadsheet columns 's'=spec, 'v'=imag
 - Percy Gomez is NIRES instrument master
 - The new Telescope schedule API is kept alive with a cron on www that runs every 10 minutes to make sure API is running.
-You can stop it with: /home/www/public/software/db_api/pyServer/dbServer.csh stop 50001
+You can stop it with: dbServer.csh stop 50001
 (Let the cron start it back up, though, until we fix the terminal issue.)

 	grep "metadata check" dep_MOSFIRE_*.log | grep -v "in log" | grep -v "(ROT" | grep -v "(DDEC=" | grep -v "(DECOFF=" | grep -v "(RAOFF=" | grep -v "(DRA=" | grep -v "(TARG" | grep -v "(DEC=" | grep -v "(RA=" | grep -v "(OBJECT=" | grep -v "(MASKNAME"